paragadi/FireArc_Exam/README.md

 we should partition the data by most filtered column which is the datetime of the incident

-in DWH i can do whatever aggregations i need like:
+in DWH i could have done in dwh fact , it all depands what is the final table we want to get:

 Some of the aggregations I can do : select count(*) AS total_incidents